emcastillo/pytorch-pfn-extras/docs/lazy.md

 # Lazy Modules

-Lazy modules can automatically infer the shape of weights based on the shape of the data given to the first forward invocation.
+Lazy modules can automatically infer shapes of parameters based on the shape of the data given to the first forward invocation.

 Following modules are provided: